Sepsis Risk Tips

 Risk management strategies

 1. Provide education and training for all staff on the early detection and management of sepsis.
-This should include education on the use of the National Early Warning Score (NEWS) and the UK Sepsis Trust, Sepsis Screening and Action tools.
+This should include education on the use of the National Early Warning Score 2 (NEWS2) and the UK Sepsis Trust, Sepsis Screening and Action tools.

 2. Ensure all clinical staff are aware of the common infections associated with sepsis, such as urinary tract infections, pneumonia, abdominal infections, skin/soft tissue infections and postpartum endometriosis.
-If investigating or treating maternal sepsis, clinicians should be aware of recent advice from the Royal College of Obstetricians and Gynaecologists, as stated in a BMJ article November 2021: “viral infections must routinely be considered as a possible cause of postpartum infection”.
+If investigating or treating maternal sepsis, clinicians should be aware of updated NICE guidance.

 3. Highlight to all staff the patient population groups at increased risk for sepsis, such as: